bigeasy/arguable/diary.md

 As I document, and use the library, I'm going to probably find uses for this current code base that are hidden by my distaste for the code, uses exposed by the interface, which pleases me.

+You should use an error-first callback, providing a callback that will abend if there is an error, but that does not need to be called to end the program.